daherb/corpus-services-ng/doc/List_of_corpus_functions.md

 The function can be used on:
 ComaData

+ComaChartsGeneration:   This class creates a sort- and filterable html overview in table form  of the content of the coma file to make error checking and harmonizing easier.
+The function has a fixing option: false
+The function can be used on:
+ComaData

 ComaFedoraIdentifierLengthChecker:   This class loads coma data and check for potential problems with HZSK repository depositing; it checks the Exmaralda .coma file for ID's that violate Fedora's PID limits.
+The function has a fixing option: false
+The function can be used on:
+ComaData

+ComaFileCoverageChecker:   This class is a validator for Coma file references; it checks Exmaralda coma file for file references if a referenced file does not exist, issues a warning;
 The function has a fixing option: false
 The function can be used on:
 ComaData